Brilliant Bale breaks Liverpool hearts as Real Madrid win Champions League

 Cristiano Ronaldo has now won five in his great career, but even he could not argue that this was Bale's evening.

+But Bale has not been a regular in the Real team this season and he admitted he will now consider his future in the weeks ahead.

+"I feel I should be playing every week and if that's not the case here it's something I need to consider.
+We will sit down in the summer and try to resolve things."

-The Welshman had been tipped to feature in the Real starting line-up but in the end was left out for Isco -- just as he had been in the final win over Juventus last year -- before making an emphatic impact as a substitute.
+The Welshman had been tipped to feature in the starting line-up here but was left out for Isco -- just as he had been in the final against Juventus last year -- before making an emphatic impact as a substitute.

 For Liverpool, this game will be remembered for the disaster that befell goalkeeper Karius in the second half, and for Salah's tears as he departed the pitch at the NSC Olympiyskyi.

-It had been uncomfortable for Real, but after Salah departed, they sensed their chance.
+After Salah departed, Real sensed their chance.
 They even had the ball in the net in the 43rd minute, only to be denied by a marginal offside call.

-Ronaldo's header from Isco's cross was parried by Karius, and Benzema turned in the loose ball, but the Frenchman had come from a fraction ahead of the last defender and the flag came up.
+Ronaldo's header from Isco's cross was parried by Karius, and Benzema turned in the loose ball, but the flag cut short his celebrations.

 If that was a let-off for Liverpool, they were their own worst enemies at the start of the second half.